outde-xyz/website/content/Discussions/2020-03-30_graf_againstmath1.md

 Clearly that's not okay, right?
 Actually, it is.

-Ruling out such cases of infinite recursion requires the axiom of regularity.
+Ruling out such cases of infinite recursion requires the **axiom of regularity**.
 This axiom is part of the standard formalization of set-theory known as ZFC, **Zermelo-Fraenkel with the axiom of choice**.
 That is actually a really weird axiomatization because it is a first-order definition, which means that sets and the objects contained by sets have the same type.
 If you still think a set is a collection of objects, you're not thinking in ZFC terms where there is no distinction between objects and collections of objects.